kyle-n/kyle-n.github.io/_posts/2023-04-28-ebike-daily-routine.md

 However, I realized something.
 I never go anywhere more than two miles away.
 Isn't it silly to get in a huge, gas-powered machine for that?
 Isn’t transportation responsible for [one-fifth of global carbon emissions](https://ourworldindata.org/co2-emissions-from-transport)?

 So I walked.
 Short trips were easy, and the University of Georgia’s campus is friendly to pedestrians.
-However, walking is slow, and I am impatient.
+But walking is slow, and I am impatient.

 My dream of riding a regular bicycle died on Athens’ [brutal hills](https://reddit.com/r/Athens/comments/fwte3c/steepest_hill_in_athens_and_worst_hill_in_athens/).
-I tried riding to my Tuesday board game group and arrived exhausted, sweaty and stinky.
+I rode to my Tuesday board game group and arrived exhausted, sweaty and stinky.
 I wouldn't want to play board games with me.

 After that, I bought an ebike.